VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

   -fs.disableMmap
     	Whether to use pread() instead of mmap() for reading data files.
 By default mmap() is used for 64-bit arches and pread() is used for 32-bit arches, since they cannot read data files bigger than 2^32 bytes in memory. mmap() is usually faster for reading small data chunks than pread()
   -http.connTimeout duration
     	Incoming http connections are closed after the configured timeout.
-This may help spreading incoming load among a cluster of services behind load balancer.
-Note that the real timeout may be bigger by up to 10% as a protection from Thundering herd problem (default 2m0s)
+This may help to spread the incoming load among a cluster of services behind a load balancer.
+Please note that the real timeout may be bigger by up to 10% as a protection against the thundering herd problem (default 2m0s)
   -http.disableResponseCompression
-    	Disable compression of HTTP responses for saving CPU resources.
-By default compression is enabled to save network bandwidth
+    	Disable compression of HTTP responses to save CPU resources.
+By default compression is enabled to save network bandwidth -http.idleConnTimeout duration
-  -http.idleConnTimeout duration
     	Timeout for incoming idle http connections (default 1m0s) -http.maxGracefulShutdownDuration duration
-    	The maximum duration for graceful shutdown of HTTP server.
-Highly loaded server may require increased value for graceful shutdown (default 7s)
+    	The maximum duration for a graceful shutdown of the HTTP server.
+A highly loaded server may require increased value for a graceful shutdown (default 7s)
   -http.pathPrefix string
     	An optional prefix to add to all the paths handled by http server.
 For example, if '-http.pathPrefix=/foo/bar' is set, then all the http requests will be handled on '/foo/bar/*' paths.
 This may be useful for proxied requests.
 See https://www.robustperception.io/using-external-urls-and-proxies-with-prometheus
   -http.shutdownDelay duration
     	Optional delay before http server shutdown.
-During this dealy the servier returns non-OK responses from /health page, so load balancers can route new requests to other servers
+During this dealay, the servier returns non-OK responses from /health page, so load balancers can route new requests to other servers
   -httpAuth.password string
     	Password for HTTP Basic Auth.
 The authentication is disabled if -httpAuth.username is empty -httpAuth.username string